CraigBanach/ManagerReadme/README.md

 - 7+ days leave
   - Try to give me 6 weeks or more notice when possible

-At certain times of the year (Summer/EOY), I may ask you to think ahead three months & put your summer or festive holiday into our leave system.
+At certain times of the year (Summer/EOY), I may ask you to think ahead three months & request your summer or festive leave.
 This is to help make sure that we have appropriate cover over the period & so that I can plan in our roadmap.
-Generally I will be able to accommodate any changes you wish to make, but it helps me to plan if you can think ahead with regards to any leave you are looking to take.
+Generally I will be able to accommodate any changes you wish to make, but it helps me to plan if you can think ahead with regards to any leave you are requesting.

 #### Appointments or other out-of-office periods